Collegiate-Edu-Nation/easy-ftc/docs/gettingstarted.md

     * In that same submenu, drag an 'equals' block to the first line of the if statement
     * Move 'state' to the left half of the 'equals' block
     * Drag the 'BLUE' block in the 'Color' submenu to the right half of the 'equals' block
-    * Copy and paste the existing 'command' block to be inside of the if statement
+    * Copy and paste the existing 'command' block to be inside the if statement

     Now your robot will drive forward for 3 seconds at half-power, then do it again if it detects the color blue

     Any mechanism or sensor can be implemented in this manner for either TeleOp or Autonomous.
-In fact, even command() can be used in TeleOp for planned sequences, see Examples for how to do this
+In fact, even command() can be used in TeleOp for planned sequences; see Examples for how to do this